LevelbossMike/ember-statecharts/README.md

 * Ember CLI v2.13 or above
 * Node.js v10 or above

-For classic Ember.js-versions pre Ember Octane please use the `0.8.x`-series.
+For classic Ember.js-versions pre Ember Octane please use the `0.8.x`-version of this addon.

 Installation